causaliq/causaliq/README.md

 <!-- *This page is the central entry point for my work on causal discovery.
 If you’re interested in collaboration, feel free to reach out.* -->

-## 🧬 Modular Framework Structure
+## 🧬 Modular Ecosystem Structure

-The **CausalIQ** ecosystem will be composed of modular packages that can be used independently or together:
+The **CausalIQ** ecosystem is composed of modular projects that can be used independently or together:

 - **zenodo-sync**: Integration with Zenodo for dataset and result synchronization.
 - **causaliq-pipeline**: Orchestration of causal discovery experiments and LLM integration using Dask and Snakemake.